Native-Neo/SmaulNative/README.md

 SmaulNative is an experimental and actively evolving project.
 The repository contains multiple architecture implementations (See other branches) and independent tooling paths; model formats, training behavior, merging logic, dataset pipelines, and configuration formats may change as development continues.
 Compatibility between checkpoints depends on the model architecture and the version of the corresponding training or merging implementation.

-Recent work has centered on verified RWKV-X math, self-training tokenizers, tokenizer bundling in checkpoints, and tokenizer-aware MoE merging.
+Recent work has centered on verified RWKV-X math, self-training tokenizers, tokenizer bundling in checkpoints, tokenizer-aware MoE merging, consolidating the dataset loader into a single `dataset.py`, and selective 3-bit QAT for the Channel-Mix FFN layers.

 ---